Finding/Choosing a Roommate

 - Lock the door and windows.
 This is BIG.
 Theft does occur on campus.
 Keep safe and lock your room when no one is there and at night when you are asleep.
 Check out this awesome video by our RAs for more information!

 - Be friendly, without expecting to be best friends.
 You do not have to be best friends with your roommate.
-Awesome if it happens, but if not that is okay.
-Just stay friendly with each other and you’ll be fine!
+Awesome if it happens, but it is okay if it doesn't.
+Just stay friendly and keep the dialogue open with each other and you’ll be fine!

 Room change requests are not granted except for emergency purposes from the time assignments are sent through the second week of classes.
 You should take the time to get to know your roommate and discuss the things that are important to you.
 When you arrive on campus, you and your roommate will be asked to complete a roommate agreement by your Resident Assistant.
 While students may request a change of building assignment, these requests cannot be guaranteed.
 If we can make a change prior to arrival you will be notified.